jtebert/jekyll-polymer/README.md

 There are a few custom web components included designed to match Material design.

-## Installation instructions.
+## Installation instructions

+(Instructions are based off of those for the [Polymer Starter Kit](https://github.com/PolymerElements/polymer-starter-kit).)

 - Clone this repository or download it as a .zip file and unzip.
-- From the project root folder, run `npm install` and `bower install` to install dependencies (including Polymer)
+- From the project root folder, run `npm install -g gulp bower && npm install && bower install`.
+(See the [Polymer Starter Kit installation instructions](https://github.com/PolymerElements/polymer-starter-kit#install-dependencies) for more details or troubleshooting.)

-- Run the local server from the `app` directory with `jekyll serve`.
+## Deployment

+### Serve/watch

+`jekyll serve`

+(Eventually this will also be migrated to gulp.)

+### Build and vulcanize

+`jekyll build & gulp`

+The deployment ready files will be in the `dist/` directory.
+This can be slow.
+(I also plan to condense this all into gulp, but it's a start.)

 ## Features